saebekassebil/teoria/README.md

 *note* - Instead of supplying a string containing the full chord symbol, one can pass a ```TeoriaNote``` object instead.
 The note will be considered root in the new chord object

+*octave* - If the first argument of the function is a chord name (`typeof "string"`), then the second argument is an optional octave number (`typeof "number"`) of the root.

 *symbol* - A string containing the chord symbol (exluding the note name)